kouessivi/score-management-app/README.md

 ##  Technologies Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+ #PHP version  8.1.2
+ #After installing the project
+ configure the .env file for access to the database and the user Then do
+# php artisan migrate to generate the database
+#php artisan serve to launch the project
+#create an account to access the administration interface in order to create teams, matches and generate scores